Skip to main content

 In the short term, this is a life-saving adaptation.
 The complexities arise when stress becomes a chronic companion.
 Persistent stressors, whether they are emotional, physical, or environmental, can lead to a state of chronically elevated cortisol.
 This sustained state of high alert can have a corrosive effect on your mental wellbeing, contributing to feelings of anxiety, irritability, and restlessness.

-Over time, the can become fatigued, leading to a state of low cortisol, which can manifest as profound fatigue, depression, and a diminished capacity to cope with even minor stressors.
+Over time, the adrenal glands can become fatigued, leading to a state of low cortisol, which can manifest as profound fatigue, depression, and a diminished capacity to cope with even minor stressors.
 An evaluation of your cortisol levels, particularly your diurnal rhythm (the natural rise and fall of cortisol throughout the day), can provide invaluable insights into how your body is managing the demands of your life.

 Thyroid Hormones the Regulators of Your Internal Engine